NOAH Compendium

 Use during pregnancy, lactation or lay

-The product can be administered during pregnancy and lactation in cows and sows.
-It can be used in breeding sows and boars and will not affect fertility.
+The product can be administered during pregnancy and lactation in cows, ewes and sows.
+The product does not affect fertility.
+It can be used in breeding cows and bulls, breeding ewes and rams, in sows and boars.

 Interaction with other medicinal products and other forms of interaction